-After thinking through what to write about, the next step is to write, and then publish it online.
-WordPress makes this easy.
+After thinking through what topic to write about, the next step is to just write the content (or get it written for you), and then publish.
+With WordPress, this is easy.

-In this comprehensive two-part step-by-step tutorial you are going to learn how to create a WordPress post.
+This step-by-step WordPress tutorial shows you how to create a new WordPress post.

 - Sections Of A WordPress Post

-- Recommended Guidelines For Adding Content To WordPress Posts
+- Guidelines For Adding Content To WordPress Posts

-This tutorial explains the basic steps to creating posts on your WordPress web site.
+This tutorial explains the basic steps to creating blog posts on your WordPress-powered web site.

-In order to get the most benefit of using WordPress posts, however, we recommend going through all of the articles and tutorials published on this site about WordPress, as we have designed these to help you grow your business online using the WordPress CMS platform.
+In order to get the maximum benefit from using WordPress posts, however, we also recommend going through all of the articles and tutorials we publish on this site about WordPress, as we’ve designed these to help you grow your business online using the WordPress CMS.

-As you can see in the diagram below, WordPress is a very powerful web marketing tool and has many features that work together to deliver great results for you online …
+As you can see in the diagram below, WordPress is a really powerful marketing tool with many features that work together to create great results for you online …